Skip to content

 Can you lose money on an ESPP?

 As with any stock, the value of ESPP shares can drop or go away altogether, very quickly.
 A 15% decline in the stock price can easily wipe out the value received for participating in the plan.
 This risk of loss is especially important to remember when it comes to investing in your employer’s stock.
 Having a large portion of your nest egg and your income tied to the performance of one firm creates undue risk.
-At BWM Financial, we use sophisticated software to test clients’ financial plans so they know how much employer stock they can afford to own without risking their financial futures.
+At Stratos Private Wealth, we use sophisticated software to test clients’ financial plans so they know how much employer stock they can afford to own without risking their financial futures.

 Should I participate?
 How much should I contribute?